 The link between big data, new innovations and the development of smart cities and its role in improving delivery of services and quality of life in Africa is gradually taking shape.
 Increased data access has direct impact on the type and nature of jobs demanded and produced in Africa.
-The demand for innovation and tech-based jobs, such as programming, software development and management of technology has been increasing.
+The demand for innovation and tech-based jobs in every software development company starting up in the last decade, such as programming, software development and management of technology has been increasing.
 A report published by the World Bank, the Africa Union and the AfDB pointed out that the Information technology industry is projected to be worth US$150 billion by the end of 2016.

 The development of Africa’s digital economy is hampered by many factors:

 Despite these challenges, international bandwidth and data networks are increasingly becoming more affordable and available in Africa and more people have access to smart phones, PCs, laptops and other data-enabled devices.
 Analysts from Informa Telecoms & Media, forecast that the number of smart phone connections in Africa will increase from approximately 79 million in the fourth quarter of 2012 to 412 million by 2018.

 The success and sustainability of African innovation hubs, technology parks and smart cities depend, to a great extent, on the following: